harness/harness/README.md

 See [docs.gitness.com](https://docs.gitness.com) to learn how to get the most out of Gitness.

 ## Where is Drone?

-Gitness is the next major version of Drone rebranded.

 Gitness represents a massive investment in the next generation of Drone.
 Where Drone focused on continuous integration, Gitness adds source code hosting, bringing code management and pipelines closer together.